ScreenPyHQ/screenpy/docs/example/actions.rst

 your Actors will perform
 several Actions.
 Actors perform Actions
-in order to set up a test
+in order to set up
-and also to reach the test state.
+and perform the test.

 In our :ref:`Complete Example`,
 Cameron used several Actions.